This post contains affiliate links.

 Easter is getting closer, and that means it is time to start thinking about candy!
-My kids love almost any kind of Easter candy, and so do I. Candy is also fun to use in desserts, so when I got a whole bunch of Easter candy from Hershey’s I wanted to use it to make something different.
+My kids love almost any kind of Easter candy, and so do I. Candy is also fun to use in desserts, to make something yummy even better.
 I decided to see what would happen if I baked a Cadbury Creme Egg into a pie.

 The result was a delicious combination of crispy pie crust with melty chocolate and cream.